AlexCarusoFan4/WinyamaDroneYard/README.md

 ## Usage

 ### Prerequisites
-serverless-opendronemap depends on AWS, AWS CDK, NPM, and Docker.
+Serverless OpenDroneMap depends on AWS, AWS CDK, NPM, and Docker.

 You will need to install the following in your development environment: